Understanding PSA Oxygen Generators - AmcareMed

 2.1 Composition of Air

-• 1% argon, carbon dioxide, and trace gases
+- 1% argon, carbon dioxide, and other trace gases

-Since nitrogen and oxygen make up the vast majority of air, PSA technology focuses on separating these two gases to provide high-purity oxygen.
+Since nitrogen and oxygen dominate the air composition, PSA technology focuses on effectively separating these gases to yield high-purity oxygen.

 2.2 The Principle of Adsorption

-The heart of a PSA oxygen generator lies in the process of adsorption.
-Adsorption is the phenomenon where certain materials can capture gas molecules on their surface.
-PSA oxygen generators use a material called zeolite as the molecular sieve.
-Zeolite has a microporous structure that allows it to selectively adsorb nitrogen molecules while allowing oxygen to pass through.
+The core of a PSA oxygen generator is the adsorption process, where specific materials capture gas molecules on their surface.
+PSA generators utilize zeolite as the molecular sieve.
+Zeolite's microporous structure enables it to selectively adsorb nitrogen while allowing oxygen to flow through.

 2.3 The PSA Cycle

-A PSA oxygen generator operates in a cyclic manner, alternating between high and low pressure to achieve oxygen separation.
-The process can be broken down into four basic steps:
+The operation of a PSA oxygen generator follows a cyclic process, alternating between high and low pressure to separate oxygen.
+The cycle consists of four fundamental stages:

-The cycle typically takes only a few seconds to complete, meaning PSA oxygen generators can provide a steady and uninterrupted supply of oxygen
+The entire cycle lasts only a few seconds, allowing PSA oxygen generators to deliver a consistent and uninterrupted oxygen flow.

 3. Advantages of PSA Oxygen Generators